 Charles M. Cobb, DDS, MS, PhD, graduated from the University of Missouri-Kansas City (UMKC), School of Dentistry in 1964.
 He received a Certificate of Specialty in Periodontics and a Master of Science degree in Microbiology, both from UMKC in 1966.
 Following two years of active duty with the U. S. Navy, Dr. Cobb returned to school at Georgetown University, graduating in 1971 with a PhD in Anatomy (emphasis in microanatomy).
 After graduation from Georgetown, he held teaching and research positions at Louisiana State University and the University of Alabama in Birmingham.
 Dr. Cobb devoted 15 years to full-time private practice in periodontics and 20 years to academics.
 He is a Diplomate of the American Board of Periodontology, has published over 200 peer-reviewed articles, and presented over 200 programs at regional, national, and international meetings.
 He recently concluded 1 year as the Interim Director of the Graduate Periodontics Program at UMKC.
 Lastly, Dr. Cobb retired from the U. S. Army Reserves with the rank of Colonel and is one of the few Reservists to be inducted into the Order of Military Medical Merit.

-Peter Vitruk, PhD, MInstP, CPhys, is founder of LightScalpel, LLC, a member of the Science and Research Committee, Academy of Laser Dentistry, a member of the faculty of California Implant Institute and the faculty of Global Laser Oral Health, LLC.
+Peter Vitruk, PhD, MInstP, CPhys, is founder of LightScalpel, LLC, a member of the faculty of California Implant Institute and the faculty of Global Laser Oral Health, LLC.

 Disclosure: Dr. Cobb reports no conflicts of interest related to this study.
 Dr. Vitruk is Founder of Luxarcare, LLC; Aesculight, LLC; and LightScalpel, LLC..